 The Caps actually gained momentum during the overtime and scored on their sixth shot.
 Jeff Toms had a breakaway at 3:32 in Overtime and scored.
 He had poked the puck away from Laus at the blueline and then blew by him to create a two-on-one with Dale Hunter.
 He held the puck for an instant, waiting for goalie John Vanbiesbrouck to commit, before taking the scoring shot.

 The Caps, thus, sent the capacity crowd, home happy.
 The new arena appeared to be good luck for their new tenant.
 The Caps had picked up Toms just about two weeks earlier after the Tampa Bay Lightning had put him on waivers.

-Head Coach Ron Wilson spoke of Laus’ game winner, “He proved my practices don’t mean a damn thing.
+Head Coach Ron Wilson spoke of Toms’ game-winner, “He proved my practices don’t mean a damn thing.
 This is the best feeling in the world when you win in overtime – the other team doesn’t have a chance to tie it.
 It’s an exhilarating feeling.
 Jeff Toms has been really working hard since he’s been here, and to get rewarded like that the first night in this building is something he’ll always remember.”

 The win for the Caps was their second consecutive Overtime win.
 Just three days earlier, they had beaten the New York Rangers by a 3-2 score.

 The Caps played the same team two days later in Florida but lost 5-4.
-They did not win against until December 20, when they beat the Carolina Hurricanes2-1 on December 20.
-Ultimately, the season as a whole was more successful for the Capitals as they advanced to the Stanley Cup Final for the first time in team history/
+They did not win again until December 20, when they beat the Carolina Hurricanes 2-1 on December 20.
+Ultimately, the season as a whole was more successful for the Capitals as they advanced to the Stanley Cup Final for the first time in team history.